utk-sis/insc489/project/final-project-instructions.md

 ## Project Repo

-You need submit your code for implementing the visualization system to your project GitHub repo.
+You need to submit your code for implementing the visualization system to your project GitHub repo.

 # Grading